HTTP/2 for Apache httpd

 poses another challenge, as described in "resource allocation".

-handled output of static file resources similar to httpd
+If mod_h2 handled output of static file resources similar to httpd, it could easily

 run out of open file descriptors under load.
 Especially when processing many parallel requests with the same